idanless/CyberLink/README.md

-# [Your App Name]
+# CyberLink

 ## Overview

-**[Your App Name]** is a cutting-edge screen-sharing application that allows users to create and join real-time screen-sharing sessions with ease.
+*CyberLink** is a cutting-edge screen-sharing application that allows users to create and join real-time screen-sharing sessions with ease.
 Built with Flask and Socket.IO, it provides seamless, high-quality screen sharing with a focus on security and user experience.

 ## Features

 - **Create and Join Rooms**: Easily create new rooms or join existing ones using a unique Room ID.
 - **Screen Sharing**: Share your screen in real-time with other participants.
-- **Tech-Inspired UI**: A modern, cyber-themed interface designed for a futuristic user experience.
 - **Secure Access**: Integration with OTP for secure room creation and joining.
 - **Responsive Design**: Optimized for various screen sizes and devices.
 - **Status Updates**: Real-time status updates on connection and sharing state.